d-led/undoredo-cpp/README.md

   };
 </pre>

-we would like to be able to store its internal state, which is stored in a private inner class State.
+we would like to be able to store its internal state, which is stored in a private variable of an inner class State.
 We could do it directly for each class we would like to support saving its state.
 Considering that not each part of the internal state should known outside, the [Memento pattern](http://en.wikipedia.org/wiki/Memento_pattern) comes to mind.
 To document the pattern, it can be explicitly called Memento, implemented as a C++ template class, taking the internal state as the template parameter.
 Only that class would be allowed to modify the state directly through the dedicated interface added to the MyOriginator class: